homan-uppu/writing/2-Essays/VC will eat education/Draft 5 - Why venture capital will eat education.md

 3. After establishing why I believe the above claims are true with a high degree of confidence, I explore why the education system is bound to collapse catastrophically.
 4. I explore what the future of education will look like.

-If you're already bought into 1, 2, 3, you might want to skim fast / skip it and go straight to 4.
+If you're already bought into the initial parts, you may want to skip straight to 4.

 ## The power law dominates creative fields.

 We've already observed that the power law dominates all creative fields: